 My wife and I have a standard arrangement — whenever we go for lunch, our phones stay off or in the car.

 She initiated it.
 It was a good call (no pun intended).

 Now, you might not be a religious or spiritual person, but the business world is catching up fast on the powerful benefits of age-old practices like meditation and prayer.

-It won’t hurt having an open mind about this.
+It won’t hurt to have an open mind about this.